saltyorg/docs/docs/reference/guides/app-remove.md

 Perhaps you want to remove one of the apps that Saltbox installed for you.

-Maybe you're not planning to ever use rutorrent, or you want to install it fresh, or some other reason.
+Maybe you're not planning to ever use qbittorrent, or you want to install it fresh, or some other reason.

 This page describes doing this for something that was installed as a docker container.